ezsystems/commerce-documentation/docs/cookbook/frontend_customizing/4_front_end_stack_in_details/4.2_customized_foundation_framework/4.2.2_components/component_card.md

   - two column on medium up (except list view)
   - three columns on large up

 Search result page by default does not have sidebar so we can use a bit different approach.
-In order to make it full with we need to apply modifier class c-card\_\_list-wrapper–wide:
+In order to make it full with we need to apply modifier class `c-card__list-wrapper-wide`:

 **HTML**